libvips/libvips/install.md

 If present, `vips_icc_import()`, `vips_icc_export()` and `vips_icc_transform()`
 are available for transforming images with ICC profiles.

-### libpng
+### libspng

-If present, libvips can load and save png files.
+If present, libvips will load and save png files with [libspng](https://github.com/randy408/libspng).
+If not, it will use libpng.

 ### libimagequant

-If present, libvips can write 8-bit palette-ised PNGs.
+If present, libvips can write 8-bit palette-ised PNGs and GIFs.
+If not, libvips will look for (quantizr)[https://github.com/DarthSim/quantizr].

 ### ImageMagick, or optionally GraphicsMagick